Geethanjali5/CSV_Lang/README.md

 ## Why CSVLang?

 CSVLang empowers you to manipulate CSV files using intuitive, SQL-like commands.
 Forget about tedious loops or complex logic!
-With **simple, one-line commands** like `SELECT` and `MERGE`, you can effortlessly:
+With **simple, one-line commands** like `DISPLAY` and `MERGE`, you can effortlessly:
 - Select and filter rows.
 - Perform mathematical transformations on columns.
 - Merge multiple CSV files into a unified dataset.